Fast and Accurate Image Restoration and Generation with Rank Enhanced Linear Attention: Experiments

-\textbf{Implementation Details.} We optimize LAformer using the AdamW optimizer ($\beta_1 = 0.9, \beta_2 = 0.999$) with $L_1$ loss.
-Data augmentation includes random rotations, flipping, and cropping.
-The initial learning rate is set to $3 \times 10^{-4}$, which is gradually decayed to $1 \times 10^{-6}$ using the cosine annealing scheduler.
-The progressive training strategy~\cite{restormer} is employed to reduce training time.
-The kernel size for the depth-wise convolution in RELA is set to $5 \times 5$.
+\textbf{Implementation Details.} The kernel size for the depth-wise convolution in RELA is set to $5 \times 5$.
 To align with SOTA models for each specific task, we adapt the number of blocks and channels, considering variants of different sizes, including Tiny, Small, and Base versions (LAformer-T/S/B).
-The training of LAformer is conducted on 8 NVIDIA V100 GPUs.
-Additional task-specific training hyperparameters and details of the model architecture can be found in the Appendix.
+All experiments are conducted on A100 GPUs.
+Additional task-specific training hyperparameters and details of the model architecture can be found in the \textbf{Appendix}.